 Purchasing managers in the US and Europe withstand Covid-19 so far.
-The business confidence in the US is the strongest since April 2019 and therefore the PMI stays above 50 with a value of 50.7 only a little lower than in January (51.9).
+The business confidence in the US is the strongest since April 2019 and therefore the PMI with a value of 50.7 just stays in the zone of growth a little lower than in January (51.9).

 As the data collection has been done till 21 February 2020 the impact of the coronavirus is still moderate.
 Due to significantly longer delivery times, companies are increasingly using inventory.

 There is concern that the delivery delays caused by coronavirus could slow production in the coming months.
 Even if numerous Chinese companies resume production after the extended New Year’s holiday and the global supply bottlenecks weaken again, any escalation of the Covid-19 epidemic threatens to increase risk aversion and restrict investment in the business and consumer side.

 The latest Manufacturing PMI numbers for January indicate a reduced optimism among the purchasing managers of the US manufacturing sector.
 As new export orders fell, the PMI drops slightly from 52.4 in December to 51.9.
 Yet it stays solid over 50 indicating continued growth of USA’s production output, especially for consumer goods.

 Noteworthy for Machine Vision suppliers, there are hints towards weakened business investment as the production of capital goods such as business equipment, plant equipment and machinery fell for the first time in almost four years.